So, if your response rates are below average, you do need to stress because the average isn’t impressive. I look at 7 easy hacks to buck the trend.

 It’s simply a matter of using industry-specific terminology and examples; 10 minutes’ work for each of them, once the original generic draft is done.
 So, you’d end up with Top 10 IT Security Threats for the Australian Finance Industry in 2018 plus corresponding versions for the other two.

 This is our approach for all our clients.
-See how one client increased downloads by 7 times in just 2 weeks by doing this.

 3. Target your landing page